Pomeranian Dog Breed Information

 Pomeranian Forequarters

-A Pomeranian’s are laid well back, sloping back so the point of the withers sits a little bit higher than the line from the back.
-Each shoulder blade and upper arm are usually the same length (or close to it).
+A Pomeranian’s shoulders are laid well back, sloping back so the point of the withers sits a little bit higher than the line from the back.
+Each shoulder blade and upper arm is usually the same length (or close to it).
 His elbows sit well in his sides.
-The tips of his toes and his throat has to be in a perfect straight line.
+The tips of his toes and his throat have to be in a perfect straight line.

 Pomeranian Hindquarters